Spanish–American War: Veterans Associations

 In 1904, the United Spanish War Veterans was created from smaller groups of the veterans of the Spanish–American War.
-Today, that organization is defunct, but it left an heir in the Sons of Spanish–American War Veterans, created in 1937 at the 39th National Encampment of the United Spanish War Veterans.
-According to data from the United States Department of Veterans Affairs, the last surviving U.S. veteran of the conflict, Nathan E. Cook, died on September 10, 1992, at age 106.
-(If the data is to be believed, Cook, born October 10, 1885, would have been only 12 years old when he served in the war.)
+The organization has been defunct since 1992 when its last surviving member Nathan E. Cook a veteran of the Philippine-American war died, but it left an heir in the Sons of Spanish–American War Veterans, created in 1937 at the 39th National Encampment of the United Spanish War Veterans.

 The Veterans of Foreign Wars of the United States (VFW) was formed in 1914 from the merger of two veterans organizations which both arose in 1899: the American Veterans of Foreign Service and the National Society of the Army of the Philippines.
 The former was formed for veterans of the Spanish–American War, while the latter was formed for veterans of the Philippine–American War.
 Both organizations were formed in response to the general neglect veterans returning from the war experienced at the hands of the government.

 To pay the costs of the war, Congress passed an excise tax on long-distance phone service.
 At the time, it affected only wealthy Americans who owned telephones.
 However, the Congress neglected to repeal the tax after the war ended four months later.
 The tax remained in place for over 100 years until, on August 1, 2006, it was announced that the U.S. Department of the Treasury and the IRS would no longer collect it.